 The Minesing Wetlands is one of the Nature Conservancy of Canada’s (NCC’s) oldest active natural areas.
-Since 1974, NCC and our partners have protected over 13,600 acres (5,500 hectares) of conservation lands, many of which are now owned and managed by NCC’s primary partner on the landscape: the Nottawasaga Valley Conservation Authority.
+Since 1974, NCC and our partners have protected over 5,500 hectares (13,600 acres) of conservation lands, many of which are now owned and managed by NCC’s primary partner on the landscape: the Nottawasaga Valley Conservation Authority.

-For more than 45 years, NCC and our partners have delivered restoration and protection programs, including reforestation, stream bank stabilization, erosion control and nutrient management projects, and invasive species control.
+Since 1962, NCC and our partners have delivered restoration and protection programs, including reforestation, stream bank stabilization, erosion control and nutrient management projects, and invasive species control.
 These projects help reduce and sequester phosphorus, improve streamside shading and create habitat for many native species.
-Since 2010, NCC and our partners have restored approximately 61 acres (25 hectares) of deciduous swamp forest, buffered 12 kilometres of rivers and streams and controlled 8 acres (3 hectares) of invasive species in the Minesing Wetlands Natural Area.
+Since 2010, NCC and our partners have restored approximately 25 hectares (61 acres) of deciduous swamp forest, buffered 12 kilometres of rivers and streams and controlled 3 hectares (8 acres) of invasive species in the Minesing Wetlands Natural Area.

 NCC also assists in the recovery of the Hine's emerald dragonfly and other species at risk by helping recovery teams carry out priority actions.
-In 2018, NCC celebrated the protection of the 107-acre (43-hectare) Patrick W. E. Hodgson Property — a known location for the Hine's emerald.
+In 2018, NCC celebrated the protection of the 43-hectare (107-acre) Patrick W. E. Hodgson Property — a known location for the Hine's emerald.

 What lives here